Trio escape police custody, on the run in Levin

 One of the escapees was described as having a tattoo from ear to ear, wearing a yellow jersey, long pants and no shoes - only socks.

-• Anyone with information that may assist Police should call 111 immediately or Crimestoppers on 0800 555 111.
+• Anyone with information that may assist police is asked to call 111 immediately, or Crimestoppers anonymously on 0800 555 111.